gabebw/chat_stew/README.md

 A parser is anything that conforms to this specification:

 * responds to #can_parse?(file) and returns truish or falsish
-* responds to #parse(file) and returns a ChatStew::ChatLog instance
+* responds to #parse(file) and returns an Enumerable containing AdiumMessage instances

 If two parsers are registered that can both parse a given file, the most-recently-registered parser will win.
 I.E. if you register FooParser and